-Trika Shaivism is one of the classical Tantrik traditions of India.
+Trika Shaivism is one of the ancient Tantrik traditions of India.
 You will also see it referred to as Kashmir Shaivism and Shaivite Tantra.

 The tradition as we know it today was formed from the confluence of number of direct realization traditions.
 Some of these are the Pratyabhijña, Kaula, Trika, and Krama streams of Tantra that flourished in Kashmir and the Swat Valley from the early Christian Era until the 12th century.

 Dzogchen is a direct realization tradition from Tibet.
-In its formation, Dzogchen drew from the Nyingma and Bön traditions of Tibet, from Chinese Chan Buddhism, from India-born siddhas such as Garab Dorje and Padmasambhava, and from the sources of Trika Shaivism.
+In its formation, Dzogchen drew from the Bön tradition of Tibet, from Chinese Chan Buddhism, from the teachings of India-born siddhas such as Garab Dorje, and from the sources of Trika Shaivism.

-Trika Shaivism and Dzogchen hold a similar, although not identical, View of reality and the process of self-realization.
-They share the understanding that the purpose of spiritual practice is to directly discover the unconditioned, natural state of existence and to remain resting in that.
+Trika Shaivism and Dzogchen share the understanding that the purpose of spiritual practice is to directly discover the unconditioned, natural state of existence and to remain resting in that.

-Trika Shaivism places somewhat more obvious emphasis on the heart and devotion, while Dzogchen places somewhat more emphasis on mind and nature of mind.
+Trika Shaivism places somewhat more emphasis on the heart and devotion.
 Both traditions are based in a profound understanding of the five elements and the necessity of opening the gates of the senses in order to re-integrate with the natural state.